EmmanuelOwusu/Optimization/README.md

 This Repository also contains a project work on Statistical Estimation.

-# Summary of Presentation on  Statistical Estimation
+# Summary of Project on  Statistical Estimation

 * The goal of the project is, leveraging statistical and optimisation principles to design the optimal strategy to adopt in the light of real world problems with numerous alternative solutions.